coolinmc6/front-end-dev/questions-javascript.md

 - Here are the big three:
   - IIFEs (wrap the function and call it right away)
   - Callback that is used once and doesn't need to be used anywhere else( e.g. jQuery)
-  - Arguments to functional programming constructrs or Lodash
+  - Arguments to functional programming constructors or Lodash
 - They can be used in IIFEs to encapsulate some code within a local scope so that variables declared in it do not leak to the global scope.

 ```js